What Gateshead Council is doing

 - working with partners, residents and businesses to identify the radical action needed in the borough and the resources required to deliver it

-- encouraging residents and businesses to recycle more and trialing new ways to recycle
+- encouraging residents and businesses to recycle more and trialling new ways to recycle

 - developing a citizens panel to ensure local people can help steer us through the challenges and opportunities ahead

 - introducing a School Streets scheme, which will see roads outside some schools closed to vehicles during morning and afternoon periods

 - working in partnership with the Woodland Trust to plant 100,000 trees across the borough

 The government will also play an important part in helping reduce emissions, so we: